-The Administrative Services Division provides support services to all operational units of the department while ensuring agency compliance with state and federal accounting and budgetary procedures.
+The Administrative Services Division provides support services to all operational units of the department while ensuring agency compliance with State and Federal accounting and budgetary procedures.

-Human Resources assists operational units in all aspects of personnel-related functions including recruitment, hiring, employee benefits, training, staff development and retention of a skilled labor force for the Department of Correction.
-The Human
+Human Resources assists operational units in all aspects of personnel-related functions including: recruitment, hiring, employee benefits, training, staff development, and retention of a skilled labor force for the department.